 Exceptions may be made regarding length of appointments, if so, awards will be prorated.
 Graduate assistants are not entitled to any fringe benefits including vacation, sick leave or unemployment compensation, at the end of their contract.

-Graduate assistants must carry a minimum load of 6 semester hours of graduate work per semester (Fall & Spring) in their program, which is considered full-time.
-Under load or over load must be petitioned to the Dean of the School of Graduate, Online and Continuing Education.
+- Graduate assistants (regardless of hours worked) must carry a minimum load of 6 semester credits of graduate work per semester (Fall and Spring) in their program, which is considered full-time.
+Underload or overload must be petitioned to the Dean of the School of Graduate, Online and Continuing Education.

 Graduate assistants are required to work 20 hours per week or 10 hours a week depending on the position they have secured.
-During official school breaks students must petition (Student Petition Form (PDF) to request permission for extended hours.
+During official school breaks students must petition to request permission for extended hours.
 Hours will vary by department and position.
 See your department supervisor for more details.

 Graduate assistants are not allowed to secure a second position on campus.